ClickHouse/HouseClick/README.md

 - The code has no tests and comments are currently minimal - although the code is very simple.
 - Rough and ready.
 Use for inspiration only.
 - PRs welcome to improve the code.
-- Due to concerns regards image writes, we do not generate a dataset.
+- Due to concerns regards image writes, we do not provide a generated dataset.
 Steps to generate are included.
 - This requires the [Foreign Data Wrapper](https://supabase.github.io/wrappers/clickhouse/) (FDW) for ClickHouse to be available in Supabase.

 ![House Click](./house_click.png)